Home / Jumping Spiders / Red Back Jumping Spider (Phidippus johnsoni)

 Distribution Western regions of North America surrounded by the Great Plains, the Pacific Ocean, northern Mexico, and southern Canada

-Habitat Prefer living under rocks, woods, on the ground, and are also seen in grape vines
+Habitat Prefer living under rocks, in woods, or on the ground, and are also seen in grape vines

-Diet A variety of insects including flies, bugs and moth caterpillars and adults, as also other spiders
+Diet A variety of insects including flies, bugs moth caterpillars, and adults, as well as other spiders

 Red Back Jumping Spider Picture